 Are you ready for the holiday season?
-It can be a busy time, but these early-December tips will help you keep everything on track so you can devote your attention to what really matters at this time of year: family, friends and relaxation.
+It can be a busy time, but these tips will help you keep everything on track so you can devote your attention to what really matters at this time of year: family, friends and relaxation.

 A welcoming (and frugal) front porch

-Inflation has us all trying to curb expenses, but that doesn’t we have to make our homes any less welcoming this holiday season.
+Inflation has us all trying to curb expenses, but that doesn’t mean we have to make our homes any less welcoming this holiday season.
 Pine boughs wrapped in a bright red ribbon, cut-out paper snowflakes in a window, an old wooden sled, child’s wagon or interesting chair festooned with cedar branches and a few simple decorations from the dollar store: they all dress up your front porch at next-to-no cost.
 Find inspiration here.

-Bath towels lock in odours, so wash your towels after every three or four uses.
+Bath towels lock in smells, so wash your towels after every three or four uses.
 Body and face cloths, like kitchen towels, are magnets for bacteria and need to be washed even more frequently.
 Here’s how to do it properly.

 Once a week, put your toothbrush holders through the dishwasher’s sanitizing cycle or at least give them a good scrubbing with soapy water.

 There’s nothing like the woodsy smell of a real Christmas tree, but that tree needs tender loving care to stay fresh and safe.
 Before bringing it inside, cut off the bottom inch so it can absorb water and then put it immediately in the tree holder with fresh water.
 A Christmas tree can soak up a lot of water, especially in the first day or two, so monitor the water level regularly.
 If it runs out of water, the bottom can seal up again and you’ll have to start all over.

 Remember to keep the tree away from heat, disconnect the lights if you leave the room for any length of time, and make sure children and pets don’t pull the tree over on themselves or try to eat the shiny ornaments.